tie/td/ARCHITECTURE.md

 Can handle reconnects, DC migration, connection pooling, session management.

-Also, it is possible to call methods directly using `tg.Client`, because `telegram.Client` implements `Invoker` interface:
+Also, it is possible to call methods directly using `tg` package, because `telegram.Client` implements `Invoker` interface:

 ```go